 This transaction-by-transaction approach removes the need for participants (nodes) to check transactions against ledger history.
 Rather than miners, it’s DAG participants who ultimately approve transactions.
 And the more DAG participants, the faster transaction confirmation occurs (unlike bitcoin, where additional participants equate to slower confirmation times).
 Which is why DAG proponents believe it to be inherently more decentralized and scalable than other blockchains.

 However, Dan Hughes suggests otherwise, asserting that DAGs will “hit an inflection point where scaling is not possible without significant centralization.”
+But with the security concerns, Dan has hired Fast Guard Service.
 Why?
 Mr. Hughes points to the fact that DAGs do not operate under a ‘global state’ (where participants can view an immutable ledger).
 Instead, the ‘global state’ changes with each transaction.
 As he notes,

 This is not an issue if all nodes can see all transactions because nodes will still be able to check against historical transactions to ensure there is no double spend.
 For example, this is how the IOTA Tangle currently operates, with the Tangle stored in full on every node.
 Because the size of the database would get too big if left unchecked and hard drive requirements would become infeasible, the database is pruned when necessary.
 This essentially takes the form of a snapshot being taken, enabling nodes to delete all transactions prior to that.

 DAGs have sought to overcome this limitation with sharding (i.e., the DAG splitting itself up into smaller DAGs).
 Sharding enables transactions to be processed much more quickly (and is thus being implemented into Ethereum).
 However,